mus-format/musgen-go/README.md

 }
 ```

-## Custom Serialization
+## Configuration
-musgen-go provides flexible options for customizing the serialization process.
-It is done by `FileGenerator.Add...With()` methods.
+Configuration is done through the `FileGenerator.Add...With()` methods.

 ### Prefix
-Prefix allows to have several `Marshal/Unmarshal/Size/Skip` functions for one
+A prefix allows the generation of multiple `Marshal/Unmarshal/Size/Skip`
-type.
-For example, at the same time we can have both `MarshalIntAliasMUS()` and
+functions for the same type.
+For example, `MarshalIntAliasMUS/...` and
-`MarshalAwesomeIntAliasMUS()`, where `Awesome` is the prefix.
+`MarshalAwesomeIntAliasMUS/...`, where `Awesome` is the prefix.
 ```go
 // ...
 prefix := "Awesome"